 These URLs can be integrated with your pipelines to automatically grab the latest version of the CLI Binary.

-password) or by setting the environment variables
+--token) or by setting the environment variable

 To upload a build with the CLI, you first need to identify the ID of either the organization content or the content channel.